 Alnico Lite supports HDD Read Ahead Cache, allowing the users to disable the cache in the HDD.
-To some HDD models, disabling the cache in the HDD is necessary to prove the RAID subsystem functions.
+To some HDD models, disabling the cache in the HDD is

 To set or change the configuration, press the UP/ DOWN to select HDD Read Ahead Cache and then press the ENT to accept the selection.